 Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil, and release those who through fear of death were all their lifetime subject to bondage.
 Hebrews 2:14-15

 …For He Himself has said, ‘I will never leave you nor forsake you.’
 So we may boldly say: ‘The LORD is my helper; I will not fear.
 What can man do to me?’
 Hebrews 13:5b-6

-It is the power of the resurrection which heals our physical bodies:
+The power of the resurrection heals our physical bodies

 But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit Who dwells in you.
 Romans 8:11

-It is the power of the resurrection the Apostle Paul sought to know, rather than depending upon his previous dead religious works:
+The power of the resurrection is what the Apostle Paul sought to know, rather than depending upon dead religious works

 …that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death… Philippians 3:10

 The power of the resurrection energizes our witness